Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 The Period of Duration refers to the length of time the LLC is to exist.

 Most LLCs will be perpetual as most don’t have a set end date in mind to close the business.
-However, if there is a predetermined date the LLC will close, enter the close date.
+However, if there is a predetermined date for when the LLC will close, enter the close date.
 This is more common for investment-related entities.

 Step 8: Choose an Effective Date